hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/267__shrImallalitAlAlitaH.md

 >  illogical.
 >

-​I have some difficulty in accepting this.
+I have some difficulty in accepting this.
 If logic is what he preferred, there should be refutation of other AchArya-s on the basis of that, not on the basis of 'being said by bhAShyakAra or not'.
 But, I'll not comment on it further.
 That will deviate us from core subject,